austinbaccus/forza-telemetry/README.md

 ### Can I use this app with an Xbox?

 Not yet.
 That is a feature I'd like to implement eventually.

+## 🆘 Troubleshooting <a name="troubleshooting"></a>

+### The app appears but I can't see any data

+This probably means that you don't have the right version of the C# SDK installed, or you downloaded the SDK but did not install it.
+Run `dotnet --info` in any terminal and make sure you have .NET SDK v6.0 installed.